brycie-boy/The_Cosmos/In The Buddha’s Words Chapter V. THE WAY TO A FORTUNATE REBIRTH.md

 - Highlight(pink) - Location 2639
 three kinds of mental misconduct: covetousness, ill will, and wrong view.

+ Highlight(pink) - Location 2641
+the ten types of unwholesome kamma are the reason that beings are reborn in the bad destinations after death; the ten types of wholesome kamma are the reason that beings are reborn in the good destinations after death.

+# 4.

+- Highlight(pink) - Location 2687
+merit (puñña), wholesome kamma capable of yielding favorable results within the cycle of rebirths.

+- Highlight(pink) - Location 2688
+Merit produces mundane benefits, such as a good rebirth, wealth, beauty, and success.
+It also serves as an enhancing condition for supramundane benefits, that is, for attaining the stages along the path to enlightenment.
+Hence, as seen in Text V,2(1), the Buddha urges his disciples to cultivate merit, referring to his own cultivation of merit over many previous lives as an example.

+- Highlight(pink) - Location 2690
+The Nikāyas concisely organize the types of merit into three “bases of meritorious deeds” (puññakiriyavatthu): giving, moral discipline, and meditation.

+- Highlight(pink) - Location 2692
+In the Indian religious context, the practice of meritorious deeds revolves around faith in certain objects regarded as sacred and spiritually empowering, capable of serving as a support for the acquisition of merit.
+For followers of the Buddha’s teaching these are the Three Jewels: the Buddha, the Dhamma, and the Saṅgha.

+- Highlight(pink) - Location 2695
+the Buddha is supreme among persons, the Dhamma among teachings, and the Saṅgha among religious communities.

+- Highlight(pink) - Location 2702
+giving serves to break down the egocentric frame of mind on the basis of which we habitually interact with others.

 # 3.

+ Highlight(pink) - Location 2625
+The twin doctrines of kamma and rebirth enable us to see that the world in which we live is, in important respects, an external reflection of the internal cosmos of the mind.
+This does not mean that the external world can be reduced to a mental projection in the way proposed by certain types of philosophical idealism.
+However, taken in conjunction, these two doctrines do show that the conditions under which we live closely correspond to the karmic tendencies of our minds.

-- Highlight(pink) - Location 2641
+- Highlight(pink) - Location 2628
-the ten types of unwholesome kamma are the reason that beings are reborn in the bad destinations after death; the ten types of wholesome kamma are the reason that beings are reborn in the good destinations after death.
+The reason why a living being is reborn into a particular realm is because in a previous life that being has generated the kamma, or volitional action, that leads to rebirth into that realm.
+Thus, in the final analysis, all the realms of existence have been formed, fashioned, and sustained by the mental activity of living beings.

+# 4.

 - Highlight(pink) - Location 2645
 The Buddhist cosmos is divided into three broad realms—the sense-sphere realm (kāmadhātu), the form realm (rūpadh̄tu ), and the formless realm (arūpadhātu)—each comprising a range of subsidiary planes.